Search within:

 Timeline

 Create a clear timeline directly related to the research that will be conducted and/or the creative activity undertaken.
-The expected date of completion must occur while in pursuit of the graduate degree.
-Note that award funding will be dispersed in mid-April.
+Note that award funding will be dispersed at the end of Spring term and the project must be completed prior to the student’s graduation.

 This can include sketches, reference imagery, diagrams, hyperlinks to recordings/videos, scores, transcriptions, schematics, charts or other materials that will assist the committee in more fully understanding the intent of the project.
 Please provide image captions with brief context as to the reason for their inclusion.